 Once you have declared you are care experienced you can choose to take up a range of services we have on offer.
 At Halesowen College, we welcome your ideas and suggestions, if you feel we could offer more or a different service, please let us know.
-We are committed to improving the services we offer to care experienced young people and want to make sure that the services we offer meet the different needs of our students.
+We are committed to improving the services we offer to care experienced young people and want to make sure that the services we offer meet the different needs of our learners.

 We also offer support with applications for additional funding from charities who support care experienced young people in education.
-Some of our students have received grants of £2,250 from the Helena Kennedy Foundation whilst others have received support from the Rees Foundation who offer both financial, and employment opportunities for care experienced young people.
+Some of our learners have received grants of £2,250 from the Helena Kennedy Foundation whilst others have received support from the Rees Foundation who offer both financial, and employment opportunities for care experienced young people.

 At Halesowen College we are committed to growing our networks with organisations who offer support for care experienced young people and we are dedicated to locating these organisations to support you whilst you are studying with us.